I always feel grateful when a perfume shatters my preconceptions.

 Established Cognac 66 (if I understand their numbering system, this means it was originally created in 1966) is my reigning favorite cognac fragrance.
 In one word, it is chewy.
 It smells like fruit, warm liqueur, caramel, oak, and toasted almonds (or perhaps amaretto).
 The drydown is woody, but not especially dry.
 It’s very much in the vein of a “gentleman’s library” fragrance, but when something smells this good, I see no need for it to stay in such a small box.
 If it isn’t too masculine for me, I’d venture to say it isn’t too masculine for very many people.
 For a very different review of Established Cognac 66, see The Scented Hound.

-Ultra Chateau Krigler 212 (created, presumably, in 2012) is supposed to be an aldehydic floral, but I struggle to think of it as such because the prominent rose, lily of the valley, and aldehydic notes are almost transformed by a big gin-and-tonic accord.
+Ultra Chateau Krigler 212 (2012?) is supposed to be an aldehydic floral, but I struggle to think of it as such because the prominent rose, lily of the valley, and aldehydic notes are almost transformed by a big gin-and-tonic accord.
 There is nothing like a bracing slug of quinine to make lily of the valley less insipid, right?
-The last time I wore Ultra Chateau, I ran across Blacknall Allen’s post on “bitter chypre martinis” and decided it could be an honorary member of that club.
+The last time I wore Ultra Chateau, I ran across Blacknall Allen’s post on “bitter chypre martinis” and decided this perfume could be an honorary member of that club.
 For another review of Ultra Chateau Krigler 212, see EauMG.

-Although I went on and on last week about my reasons for not talking much about whether I would buy the perfumes I review, I want to say that I do plan to buy Lieber Gustav.
+Despite having more perfume than I’ll ever need, I plan to buy Lieber Gustav.
 A trip to the Plaza Hotel for perfume and a drink at the Champagne Bar?
 Yes, please.

 Photo courtesy of Krigler.
 Samples courtesy Krigler, at my request.
-See my Media & Disclosure policy for more.
+Reviews are never compensated, and posts are never sponsored.
+See my Media & Disclosure policy for details.